SM0311/agentflow-chatbot/README.md

-<span style="font-size:12pt"><b>LangGraph Chatbot</b></span>
+<span style="font-size:12pt"><b>AgentFlow Chatbot</b></span>

 <span style="font-size:12pt"><b>What is this project?</b></span>
 <span style="font-size:11pt">
-LangGraph Chatbot is a modern conversational AI assistant built with Python.
-It uses LangGraph and LangChain to create an agent-based chatbot that can reason, plan, and interact with users in natural language.
-The frontend is powered by Streamlit, so you get a clean, interactive chat experience right in your browser.
+AgentFlow Chatbot is a modern conversational AI assistant built with Python.
+Developed by <b>SM0311</b>, this project leverages LangGraph and LangChain to create an agent-based chatbot that can reason, plan, and interact with users in natural language.
+The frontend is powered by Streamlit, providing a clean, interactive chat experience in your browser.
 Under the hood, it connects to OpenAI's large language models to generate smart, context-aware responses.
 If you've used ChatGPT, you'll find the streaming responses here feel just as smooth and engaging.
 </span>

 <span style="font-size:12pt"><b>Key Features</b></span>